Chemiculs/qengine/README.md

 People developing certain applications, namely Video Games, struggle with internal game cheats (DLL injection).
 These cheats (internal) and sometimes external cheats, will hook / detour certain important functions inside of the game/application in order to manipulate output and obtain an advantage or 'crack' certain features of the application.

-Detours are generally speaking, simple blocks of machine code 12+ bytes in length which are placed at a functions pointer in memory, in order to redirect control flow of the function outside of the main module, and into the malicious module.
+Detours are generally speaking, simple blocks of machine code 12+ bytes in length which are placed at a functions address in memory, in order to redirect control flow of the function outside of the main module, and into the malicious module.

 here is an example of a most basic detour function in X86 assembly